Financial literacy in schools

 Financial literacy at home

-Together, we're also supporting kids to learn the money lessons that matter virtually, with a free two-week program of fun activities to keep them busy while we're all at home.
+Together, we're also supporting kids to learn the money lessons that matter virtually, with a free two-week program of fun activities.
 Largely self-directed, Banqer's program of fun and engaging activities is aimed at primary school children between the ages of 9 and 12.

 With 10 downloadable activities, kids will learn everything from budgeting to the importance of insurance, debt and financial risk, savings and managing uncertainty.